NATIONAL CHIMNEY SAFETY WEEK

 In the spirit of the season, cooler weather brings National Chimney Safety Week – the week before National Fire Prevention Week.
 The observance aims to reach and teach people about chimney and venting safety.

 The US.
-Consumer Product Safety Commission estimates there are more than 22,000 known residential damage-causing chimney fires every year.
+Consumer Product Safety Commission estimates there are an average of 17,600 chimney fires that occurred annually in the U.S. between 2015 and 2017.

 Chimney Fires Facts and Statistics: